-3) TO PLANNED DEVELOPMENT DISTRICT (PD-18-03) The City Council of the City of Antioch does ordain as follows: SECTION 1: The City Council determined on, 2020, that, pursuant to Section 15070 of the Guidelines of the California Environmental Quality Act, that the appropriate environmental document for the project is an Initial Study, Mitigated Negative Declaration and Mitigation Monitoring and Reporting Program.
-SECTION 2: At its regular meeting of August 19, 2020, the Planning Commission recommended that the City Council approve the resolution adopting the Initial Study/Mitigated Negative Declaration and Mitigation Monitoring and Reporting Program for the proposed project and recommended that the City Council adopt the ordinance to rezone the subject property to Planned Development District (PD-18-03).
-SECTION 3: At its regular meeting of, 2020, the City Council approved the resolution adopting the Initial Study/Mitigated Negative Declaration and Mitigation Monitoring and Reporting Program for the Delta Fair Village.
-SECTION 4: The real property described in Exhibit B, attached hereto, is hereby rezoned to Planned Development District (PD-18-03) for the Delta Fair Village project.
-SECTION 5: The development standards, as defined below, for the subject property (APNs 076-
+The City Council of the City of Antioch does ordain as follows:

+The City Council determined on September 22, 2020, that, pursuant to Section 15070 of the Guidelines of the California Environmental Quality Act, that the appropriate environmental document for the project is an Initial Study, Mitigated Negative Declaration and Mitigation Monitoring and Reporting Program.

+At its regular meeting of August 19, 2020, the Planning Commission recommended that the City Council approve the resolution adopting the Initial Study/Mitigated Negative Declaration and Mitigation Monitoring and Reporting Program for the proposed project and recommended that the City Council adopt the ordinance to rezone the subject property to Planned Development District (PD-18-03).

+At its regular meeting of September 22, 2020, the City Council approved the resolution adopting the Initial Study/Mitigated Negative Declaration and Mitigation Monitoring and Reporting Program for the Delta Fair Village project.

+The real property described in Exhibit A, attached hereto, is hereby rezoned to Planned Development District (PD-18-03) for the Delta Fair Village project.